DUNE-DAQ/daphne-os/README.md

 <details>
 <summary>📄 <code>Memory_Map.md</code></summary>
-Map of registers in the device's memory that are used by the design, since there is a bunch of AXI interfaces and AXI Address spaces, this file actually contains a lot of registers, so whenever you're gonna make modifications to the device behaviour, make sure to check for help on this file.
+This file defines the memory map of registers accessible through the device’s AXI interfaces.
+It documents the register addresses and their functions.
+Review this file before making modifications to the device’s behavior.
 </details>

 <details>